Lynda Kinkade is an anchor for CNN International based at the network's headquarters in Atlanta.

 Kinkade has been instrumental in CNN's coverage around The CNN Freedom Project, the network's initiative that highlights modern-day slavery, reporting live from schools raising awareness of human trafficking for #MyFreedomDay and from the U.S. State Department around its annual Trafficking in Persons Report.

-Before joining CNNI, Kinkade worked for Seven Network Australia, most recently as a freelance correspondent from New York where she filed reports on the Polar Vortex, the push to legalize marijuana, Boeing's first space taxi, the crash of Malaysian Airlines Flight 17 and the spread of the Ebola virus.
-She had previously worked in Melbourne for five years on the network's national public affairs show Today Tonight, reporting on a number of national and international stories including the deadly Black Saturday Bushfires; the Australian Open; and the G'Day USA Tourism campaign from Los Angeles, California.
+Before joining CNN, Kinkade worked for Seven Network Australia, most recently in New York, where she hired crews and satellite trucks, pitched stories, produced and filed reports on a range a stories including the polar vortex, the deadly Harlem gas explosion and Boeing's first space taxi.
+She had previously worked in Melbourne for five years on the network's national public affairs show Today Tonight, reporting on stories like the deadly Black Saturday bushfires, the Australian Open and the G'Day USA campaign from California.

-Beyond her role as a journalist, Kinkade has volunteered her time to moderate numerous forums, MC events and fundraise for organizations including the USA Brain Tumor Alliance, Heartkids NSW, the Epworth Hospital and the Sydney Symphony.
+Beyond her role as a journalist, Kinkade has volunteered her time to moderate numerous forums and fundraise for organizations including the USA Brain Tumor Alliance, Heartkids NSW, the Epworth Hospital and the Sydney Symphony.

-A native of Australia, Kinkade graduated from the University of Technology in Sydney with a Bachelor of Arts degree in Communication (Journalism) with a distinction average.
+Kinkade graduated from the University of Technology, Sydney, with a Bachelor of Arts in Communication (Journalism) with a distinction average.